Priyanka-Panjiyar/Portfolio/README.md

 ## Data Wrangling

 ### Project Description
 This phase involved organizing and structuring the dataset extracted from the "Student Rights and Responsibilities Procedure" document.
-The goal was to prepare the data for analysis by cleaning and formatting it into structured datasets saved in Excel, CSV, and Parquet formats.
+The goal was to prepare the data for analysis by cleaning and formatting it into structured datasets.

 ### Project Title
 **Data Wrangling for Policy Analysis**